 How have things changed over the last four years as the gallery has gained traction?
 What do you do to breathe new life into the grueling nature of the work?

 The gallery has continually changed over the past four years.
-When we started we were open by appointment only, and every project was a group show - half of which were curated by other artists, artists we had long admired and respected.
+When we started we were open by appointment only, and every project was a group show—half of which were curated by other artists, artists we had long admired and respected.
 As we gained traction, and started doing solo shows and fairs, our approach to the gallery shifted a bit.
 We started thinking how we could help artists long term and try to continually come up with creative ways to support artists.
 We introduced a roster of represented artists about two years ago.
 For us, I think we keep the model changing and are always trying to expand the space and our reach.
 Bookmaking has always been a part of the programming.
-We used to make a zine for every exhibition on our in house Risograph.
+We used to make a zine for every exhibition on our in-house Risograph.
 Now we are focusing on more artists’ books and releasing them every couple of months.
 We do twelve shows a year here at the gallery, but also curate exhibitions at other spaces.
-Last summer Adam organized a large 18-person exhibition at a non-profit arts center in Northern California, and in May we’re launching the Glendale Biennial, a group show of thirty-two artists working or living in the region, at the Brand Arts Center & Library.
+Last summer Adam organized a large 18-person exhibition at a non-profit arts center in Northern California, and in May we’re launching Vision Valley, a group show of thirty-two artists working or living in the region, at the Brand Arts Center & Library.
 We also continue to facilitate gallery swaps with other spaces.
 We are continually trying to change our current set up and create new avenues and ways to do exciting exhibitions and reach a new audience.
 Also, we recently brought on our director Corrina Peipon, who is an artist herself and brings with her years of museum and gallery experience previously working as a curator at MOCA and the Hammer Museum.

 With every new show we have at the space there is an excitement that keeps us passionate.
 Our openings are huge celebrations that really give us inspiration and energy to keep it all going.
 We feel so lucky to be able to work with artists in such an in depth way.